CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 Remember, Snake is a test of strategy, reflexes, and determination.
 So,eat your way to victory, embark on this thrilling adventure,and let the world witness the rise of a legendary snake master!
 Now, go forth and conquer the Snake game! 🐍🍎

+Compilation and execution instructions:
+Download the zip file of the game, open the file and download it onto your computer.
+Next save it all into a single directory and start the compilation.
+Compile the files by executing the command : make compile this will execute the files and combine it into an executable named snake Running the game: Type ./snake to run the game, and we are done.

 IMPLEMENTATION NOTES:

 list of features:

 DEPENDENCIES